ietf-wg-nmop/draft-ietf-nmop-digital-map-concept/draft-ietf-nmop-simap-concept.md

 used by a Service.
 The supporting relations to the lowest layer, provided by the SIMAP server, will help the SIMAP client application to determine what physical resources are used by the Service.
-This addresses a requirement for systems to be able to provide topology and resource views of services, at different levels of abstraction, using the SIMAP [REF: ETSI ZSM 019 Clause 6].
+This addresses a requirement for systems to be able to provide topology and resource views of services, at different levels of abstraction, using the SIMAP [ETSI-ZSM-019].
 Knowing the physical resources a service uses enables capacity planning, fault isolation, performance monitoring, and accurate billing.